PODCAST EPISODE 133:

 Today’s topic is going to be all about the broad brush advice that you hear out there and why following it blindly can be so very dangerous to your plans to retire and stay retired, right?
 It’s not just a matter of retiring, it’s staying retired and we have to do that by making sure we have our ducks in a row.
 The irony here is that the reason you’re probably seeking out some direction from all of these different places is because the financial aspects of retiring can be overwhelming and they can be complicated.

 And that’s the very reason why you shouldn’t follow the broad brush advice from the people who don’t know you and who bear no responsibility for the outcome of your decisions.
 Let me say that again.
 You should not follow the broad brush advice from people who don’t know you and who bear no responsibility for the outcome of your decisions.
-This is a good filter to have when you hear a great idea, instead of following it blindly, how do we think through whether this serves you well, whether this aids in the outcome that you want in retirement.

 Let’s talk about kind of the high level overview of the points we’re going to talk about today.
 The first is what are some of these common rules of thumb?
 Where do they come from?
 Why do we feel so persuaded to follow them?
 And then what filter should we apply when considering these rules of thumb?
 If we don’t just follow them blindly, what should we do with this information?

-All right.
-So as a company who delivers retirement training to feds, we hear our fair share of plans that feds have concocted over the years.
+As a company who delivers retirement training to feds, we hear our fair share of plans that feds have concocted over the years.
 They’ve taken a little bit from a book, a little bit from friends and family, a little bit from a TV commercial they heard or a talk radio program that they listen to, and they think that by doing all of those things, that it means that they have a financial plan when in fact what they have is a financial mess.

 It’s a series of disjointed ideas that may not even be executed properly and it’s certainly not built with any kind of specificity to your situation, and that is where the house of cards comes crashing down.
 That’s not what you want retirement to look like, but unfortunately that’s the direction that many go because they don’t know any better.